DingYi1729/OneBNB/README.md

 - We want to thank <i><b>Davenport, M. A., Plan, Y., Van Den Berg, E., & Wootters, M. (2014).
 1-bit matrix completion.
 Information and Inference: A Journal of the IMA, 3(3), 189-223</b></i> for providing the matlab toolbox of 1-bit matrix completion.

 ### Data
 Data1.zip and Data2.zip contains some data needed for the demonstration.
-Please unzip them and put them under in the same file, say, Data, before running any code.
+Please unzip them and put them under the same file, say, Data, before running any code.